RepoFlow-Package-Management/repoflow-roles-mock-server/readme.md

 ### License

 This mock roles API project is licensed under the MIT License.
-**Note:** RepoFlow itself is not MIT-licensed—this repository is only an example and reference for integrating with RepoFlow.
+**Note:** RepoFlow itself is not MIT-licensed, this repository is only an example and reference for integrating with RepoFlow.